shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-smooth-reveal/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Smooth Reveal

 This document details the creation of an expanding card using only CSS.
 This effect creates a visually appealing and interactive element without relying on JavaScript.
 We'll leverage CSS transitions and transforms to achieve a smooth and engaging animation.